 Honored twice with the Annisfield-Wolf Book Award in race relations for “outstanding contributions to the understanding of cultural diversity and prejudice,” Angela and Carol are also winners of the Royal Geographical Society of London’s Cherry Kearton Medal for their contribution to the photographic recording of African ethnography and ritual.

-The photographers have made four films about traditional Africa, including Way of the Wodaabe (1986), The Painter and the Fighter, and two programs for the Millennium Series Tribal Wisdom and the Modern World.
+The photographers have made five films about traditional Africa, including Way of the Wodaabe (1986), The Painter and the Fighter, and two programs for the Millennium Series Tribal Wisdom and the Modern World.
 Numerous exhibitions of their photography and films have been shown in museums and galleries around the world.
 In 2000 their Passages exhibition opened at the Brooklyn Museum of Art featuring 97 mural photographs, six video films and a selection of African masks, sculpture and jewelry.
 This exhibition has traveled to seven museums on three continents.

 Beckwith's and Fisher's work has been honored though a 40+ year long association with the National Geographic Society including; ten feature articles in National Geographic Magazine, three as cover stories; three films produced for television; two sponsored Nat Geo Live U.S.lecture tours and eleven lectures at National Geographic headquarters; two exhibitions and a publication of a book.